happyfish100/FastCFS/README.md

-# FastCFS
+# FastCFS -- a high performance distributed file system for databases

 ## 1. About

-FastCFS is a high performance distributed file system.
-FastCFS can be used as the database back-end storage.
+FastCFS is a block based standard file system which can be used as the back-end storage of databases, such as MySQL, PostgresSQL, Oracle etc.

 ## 2. Development Status

 v1.00 Beta

-## 3. Supported Platform
+## 3. Supported Platforms

 * Linux: Kernel version >= 3.10  (Full support)
 * MacOS or FreeBSD (Only server side)